Lamin10/survey-result/README.md

 + Created another convig vars and named the value to "PORT" and in the value field added "8000"

 ## Added our buildpack
-Buildpacs are scripts that are run when your app is deployed, they are used to install dependency for your app and configure your environment.
++Buildpacs are scripts that are run when your app is deployed, they are used to install dependency for your app and configure your environment.
 +Buildpacs added are python and nodejs

-##Connecting our Heroku to Github
+## Connecting our Heroku to Github
 Navigated to the deploy section in Heroku and connected to Github, seached for our Github repository name for deployment and connected it.
 ##Deployment method
 Deployed our app manually instead of authmatic deployment

-##Errors during deployment
+## Errors during deployment
-The errors encounterd during deployment was duse to unneeded dependencies in the requirements.txt file and the error was rectified by deleting all the unneeded list of dependencies and redoploying our app again successfully.
++The errors encounterd during deployment was duse to unneeded dependencies in the requirements.txt file and the error was rectified by
++deleting all the unneeded list of dependencies and redoploying our app again successfully.

 ![Deployment errors](/images/deploynent-errors.png)